Special Session CK-6

 CK-6:L43 Effect of Superposition of Magnetic Field and High-frequency Electric Current on Magnetic and Electrical Properties of Composite Microwires

-, A. ZHUKOV, V. ZHUKOVA, University of Basque Country, San Sebastian, Spain
+A. CHIZHIK, A. ZHUKOV, V. ZHUKOVA, University of Basque Country, San Sebastian, Spain

 Relationship between magnetic and electrical properties of glass-coated microwires under high-frequency (HF) currents reveals a complex interplay between magnetization reversal and induced circular magnetic field.
 When electric current in MHz–GHz range flows through the microwire, the circular magnetic field strongly influences the surface magnetization.
 The mechanism of this reversal depends on the current amplitude, as the HF field induces helical states governed by amplitude and frequency.
 Kerr effect measurements demonstrate how HF currents alter hysteresis loop shapes, where sharp magnetization jumps replace gradual rotations.
 Interestingly, HF current effects contrast with tensile stress: while stress enhances circular magnetization, HF currents suppress it and modify the reversal mechanism.
 The strong dependence of circular coercivity on HF current parameters reflects dynamics of circular domain nucleation and propagation in outer shell, where current concentrates due to skin effect.
 At frequencies above 1 MHz, eddy currents damp domain-wall motion, making magnetic-moment rotation dominant mechanism behind magnetoimpedance.
 Thus, electrical excitation at HF fundamentally reshapes magnetic behavior, coupling magnetization processes with microwire’s electrical response.